nerkn/dos-donts/Design UI.md

 ## Design Frameworks
+* [Pure Css](https://purecss.io/) A set of small, responsive CSS modules that you can use in every web project.
 * [UIKIT](https://getuikit.com/docs/modal)  is general purpose component/css/js library that can be used easily
 * [Undraw](https://undraw.co/illustrations) svg drawings
 * [Daisy UI](https://daisyui.com/) Tailwind css components